Shriya2524/Demand-forcasting/README.md

 ## AI-Driven Demand Prediction for Smarter Retail

 ### **Description**
 This project leverages historical sales, impressions, and clicks data to build an AI-driven demand prediction model for smarter retail decision-making.
-By analyzing time-series patterns and external factors, the project aims to provide actionable insights to optimize inventory, marketing, and resource allocation strategies.
+By analyzing time-series patterns and incorporating multivariate regression analysis, the project aims to provide actionable insights to optimize inventory, marketing, and resource allocation strategies.

 ---